semlanik/qtprotobuf/README.md

 ***Parameters:***

-*TARGET* - name of you target that generated code archive will be linked to
+*TARGET* - a name of your target that the generated code will be linked to.

 *GENERATED_TARGET* - name that will be used for generated archive library target.
 It's usefull when you supposed to have multiple generated targets to be linked to single one.

-*OUT_DIR* - output directory that will contain generated artifacts.
+*OUTPUT_DIRECTORY* - output directory that will contain generated artifacts.
 Usually subfolder in build directory should be used

-*GENERATED_HEADERS* - List of header files expected after generator job finished

 *EXCLUDE_HEADERS* - List of header files to be excluded from pre-parsed list of expected header files (e.g. nested messages that are not supported by QtProtobuf generator)